What are Cloud Services?

 Software-as-a-Service (SaaS): Way further up the value chain is SaaS, which is simply software that is delivered on an as-needed basis, as often as not through a simple thin client that is either resident in, or based on the same technology as, a browser.
 Hard as it may be to remember, until the early 2000’s, the standard way to start using a piece of software was to buy it on a disk, then install it onto a single client machine.
 Now, through the magic of the Internet, the software is generally accessed across an HTTP connection—from design like Adobe to instant messaging like Slack, to project management like Atlassian, consumers, and corporate employees alike benefit from software that is largely cloud-resident.

 Platform-as-a-Service (PaaS): Somewhat in the middle ground between IaaS and SaaS sits PaaS.
 PaaS is essentially a virtual environment intended for a specific purpose, such as building, running, or maintaining a particular class of applications.
 Like IaaS, PaaS provides computational power that can be assigned to activities chosen by the user.
 Then, much like SaaS, PaaS provides both capabilities and limitations that put boundaries on how the service can be used.
-Top PaaS providers include AWS Elastic Beanstalk, Salesforce aPaaS, and Engine Yard.
+Top PaaS providers include Amazon AWS, Salesforce aPaaS, and Engine Yard.

 Combining Cloud Environments and Cloud Services